Reading Fundamentals #1:

 Chapter 1: Introduction to Scientifically-based Research

-Chapter 2: Constraint Levels, Validity, and Variability in Research
+Chapter 2: Constraint Levels, Validity & Variability in Research

 This chapter will discuss the various types of research and the constraint levels in educational research.
-There will be information on the issues of reliability and validity in research and the variability that has been seen in educational research.
+The difference in assumptions made regarding sources of variability, the type of logic approach, and the ability to generalize results between experimental group research and single-case research will be explained.
+There will be information on the issues of reliability and validity and trustworthiness or believability in research.

 The third chapter will deal exclusively with internal and external validity of educational research.
 This chapter focuses solely on these two issues due to their importance and a need for the issue or research validity to be clearly understood.

-This chapter will discuss quasi-experimental design, pre-experimental design, true experimental design, and single case design.
+This chapter will discuss quasi-experimental designs, pre-experimental designs, true experimental designs, and single case designs.
 It will discuss causal-comparatives and correlational research as well as qualitative research.
 The chapter will also discuss objectives and methodology.

 Chapter 5: Putting It All Together

 Chapter 5 wraps up the course by presenting information on replication and research synthesis.
-It will discuss evaluation instruments for Stage 1 of a Reading First program.
 The chapter will end with a general review and prepare the user for information to be presented in the second course of this series.

 Examinations

-At the end of each course chapter, you will be expected to complete an examination designed to assess your knowledge.
+At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
-The average from your exam scores will be printed on your certificate.
-However, this is not your final grade since your required writing assignments have not been reviewed.
-Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
+Your final grade for the course will be determined by calculating an average score of all exams.
+This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Instructor Description